nnabueze/klerna/README.md

 Note:
 - Remote backend is not enable in terraform
-- You have to the ECR repository url with in the variable.tf file before deploying the actually application.
+- Update the ECR repository url with in the variable.tf file before deploying the actually application.
-- Automatic testing and automatic deploy is not implemented
+- No CI/CD pipeline with automated testing implemented for the project.